 5 Different Ways to Deep Compare JavaScript Objects

-JavaScript has 7 primitive data types.
-We can compare the values of any of these types using an equality operator.
-However, comparing non-primitive types such as objects is tricky since the usual equality operators do not compare object values as one might expect.
+JavaScript has 7 primitive data types, and comparing the values of any of these types using an equality operator is straightforward.
+However, comparing non-primitive types such as objects is tricky, the usual equality operators do not compare object values the way most developers expect.

-In this article, we will discuss five different ways to determine the equality of JavaScript objects.
+In this article, we will discuss five different ways to deep compare JavaScript objects, when to use each method, and the trade-offs to consider.

-• Deep equality: Determines whether objects are equal by comparing each property in the operands.
+• Deep equality: Determines whether two objects are equal by comparing each property and nested value, regardless of whether they are the same instance.

 1. Manual comparison